-If your first language is not English, you can prove your language proficiency by:
+If your first language is not English, you can demonstrate your language proficiency by:

-- presenting one of the official Language Proficiency (ESL) test score as defined in the table below;
+- presenting one of the official Language Proficiency (ESL) test scores as defined in the table below;

 - showing that you have completed ESLA 1900 or ESLA 1905 at Carleton University with a final grade of B- or higher; or

-- present official certification (transcripts) that you have completed an undergraduate or graduate degree within the past three years in a university in Canada, the United States, the United Kingdom or any country in which the primary language is English, where the language of instruction in the relevant educational institution was English, and the language of instruction in their most recently completed undergraduate or graduate degree was English.
+- presenting official certification (transcripts) that you have completed an undergraduate or graduate degree within the past three years at a university in any country in which the primary language is English, where the language of instruction in the relevant educational institution was English, and the language of instruction in their most recently completed undergraduate or graduate degree was English.

 Note: Letters from your universities stating the medium of instruction is English are not acceptable.